12 High-Protein Grains

 Protein: 8.14 grams per 1-cup serving of quinoa, cooked (8)

 Farro is one of the most popular ancient grains and is a relative to wheat.
-Farro has been a staple in the Mediterranean diet, especially Italy, for decades and in recent years has gained popularity in North America as being one of the most beloved high-protein grains among individuals following a plant-based diet.
-Although not gluten-free, farro is high in fibre, highly versatile, and relatively inexpensive with a nutty flavour and chewy texture.
+Farro has been a staple in the Mediterranean diet, especially in Italy, for decades and in recent years has gained popularity in North America as being one of the most beloved high-protein grains among individuals following a plant-based diet.
+Although not gluten-free, farro is high in fiber, highly versatile, and relatively inexpensive with a nutty flavor and chewy texture.
 Similar in size to barley, farro is available in semi-pearled and pearled formats and is easily used in soups, risottos, and salads, while its flour is often used to make pasta.